Cryptocurrency - The Best Hedge Against Inflation!

 Since 1914 the U.S. dollar is the world reserve currency.
 The world reserve currency is a currency which is maintained by central banks and other major financial institutions to prepare for investments, transactions, and international debt obligations.

 The U.S. Dollar is the strongest fiat currency globally.

-Since the U.S. dollar is the strongest currency, it attracts investors around the world in times of crisis or recessions, leading to an increase in its price.
+Since the U.S. dollar is the strongest currency, it attracts investors around the world in times of crisis or recessions, leading to an increase in its price compared to other currencies.

-The reason for the continuous drop in the price of the USD is simple.
-As explained earlier, when a government prints money constantly there is an increase in supply of fiat money on the market leading to a drop in the currency's value.
+As explained earlier, when a government prints money constantly there is an increase in supply of fiat money on the market leading to a drop in the purchasing power of goods etc,

 This is exactly what the Federal reserve is currently doing, printing more and more U.S. dollars out of thin air.

 The below is the estimated amount of money supplied according to a Forbes article covering year 2020:

 The federal government spent $6.55 trillion in 2020, while tax receipts and other revenue trailed at $3.42 trillion.
 Much of the spending came from the $2.2 trillion economic relief package that Congress passed in March…